roc41d/microservices-eventsourcing-cqrs-and-ddd-resources/README.md

-# microservices-eventsourcing-cqrs-and-ddd-resources
+# Microservices Event Sourcing CQRS and DDD Resources
-A collection of books, presentations, talks, papers, links, etc on microservices, event sourcing, cqrs and domain driven design
+The purpose of this repo is to put together a collection of books, presentations, talks, papers, links, etc on microservices, event sourcing, cqrs and domain driven design.